mlip-cmu/s2023/lectures/18_system_fairness/system_fairness.md

 ---
 ## A few words about I4

-* Pick an ML-related open source tool & write a blog post about it
+* Pick an open source tool & write a blog post about it
+  * Must have engineering aspect for building ML **systems**
+  * Out of scope: Purely model-centric tools (e.g., better ML libraries)
 * Use case in the context of movie recommendation, but no need to be about your specific system
 * If the tool is from the previous semester, discuss different